-Sam’s owner purchases Silver Peso bar in Larkspur
+Sam’s Anchor Cafe owner purchases Silver Peso bar in Larkspur

-The owner of Sam’s Anchor Cafe in downtown Tiburon is adding another iconic Marin bar to its portfolio — the 64-year-old Silver Peso in Larkspur.
+The owner of Sam’s Anchor Cafe in downtown Tiburon is adding another iconic Marin bar to its portfolio — the 65-year-old Silver Peso in Larkspur.

 Peso owner Rebel Lee announced his retirement and the sale to Tiburon resident Conor Flaherty and his ownership group in a video posted to the bar’s Facebook page Feb.
-5. Lee said the group would take over in 30 days once the liquor license is transferred.
+5. Lee said the group, Silver Peso Magnolia LLC, would take over in 30 days, or March 7, once the liquor license is transferred.

-Flaherty — who attended Reed Union School District schools and Redwood High School in Larkspur and reportedly met his wife at the Peso — did not immediately respond to a text message and email requesting an interview Feb.
-6.
+Flaherty — who attended Reed Union School District schools and Redwood High School in Larkspur and reportedly met his wife at the Peso — did not respond to multiple requests for comment.

 The purchase marks Flaherty’s second major acquisition of a historic Marin watering hole.
-He and a group of investors purchased Sam’s, the landmark dockside restaurant on Tiburon’s Main Street, from longtime owners Steve Sears and Brian Wilson nearly eight years ago.
+He and a group of investors that includes Perry purchased Sam’s, the landmark dockside restaurant on Tiburon’s Main Street, from longtime owners Steve Sears and Brian Wilson nearly eight years ago as Sam’s Main Street LLC.

 The Silver Peso, located at 450 Magnolia Ave., has been closed since May when a car crashed into the back of the two-story building, causing structural damage.
 A note posted on the bar’s door indicates a local Larkspur family purchased the building and is working with the bar, the city and a construction team to make necessary repairs and reopen safely.